spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

   * We use the `useState` hook multiple times so that it's easier to individually manage the different aspects of our state.

+* Ask the students the following question:

-* 🤔Ask the class "Is there a different way we could have organized our state?"
+  * ☝️Is there a different way we could have organized our state?

-  * We could have chosen to use one big state object instead of separating them out.
+  * 🙋We could have chosen to use one big state object instead of separating them out.
 This is a tradeoff that students will constantly encounter when trying to manage state.
 Ideally, we want to organize our code in a way that makes sense.

-  * Oftentimes, it is best to group similar logic into their own state objects.
+  * 🙋Oftentimes, it is best to group similar logic into their own state objects.
 For example, we may make one state object to contain all of our users, and another to manage the current state of the application.
 (Combine userIndex and user into one state object)

   ```js
   const [user, setUser] = useState({});